-^{}Named after the German mathematician Rudolf Otto Sigismund Lipschitz (1832-1903).
 A large class of functions is Lipschitz continuous.
 Be careful, just as for uniformly continuous functions, the domain of definition of the function is important.
 See the examples below and the exercises.
-First we justify the use of the word continuous.
+First, we justify the use of the word continuous.
 Proposition 3.4.8.
 A Lipschitz continuous function is uniformly continuous.

 We interpret Lipschitz continuity geometrically.
-If f is a Lipschitz continuous function with some constant K. We rewrite the inequality to say that for $x \neq y$ we have $$\left|\frac{f(x)-f(y)}{x-y}\right| \le K.$$ The quantity $\frac{f(x)-f(y)}{x-y}$ is the slope of the line between the points (x, f(x)) and (y, f(y)), that is, a secant line.
-Therefore, f is Lipschitz continuous if and only if every line that intersects the graph of f in at least two distinct points has slope less than or equal to K. See Figure 3.7.
+Let f be a Lipschitz continuous function with some constant K. We rewrite the inequality to say that for $x \neq y$, we have $$\left|\frac{f(x) - f(y)}{x - y}\right| \le K.$$ The quantity $\frac{f(x)-f(y)}{x-y}$ is the slope of the line between the points (x, f(x)) and (y, f(y)), that is, a secant line.
+Therefore, f is Lipschitz continuous if and only if every line that intersects the graph of f in at least two distinct points has slope in absolute value less than or equal to K. See Figure 3.9.

-Hence sin and cos are Lipschitz continuous with K = 1.
+Hence sine and cosine are Lipschitz continuous with K = 1.